zynga/jasy/readme.md

 - Resolves conditions and removes blocks which could not be reached
 - Function part of the permutation support
 - Supports switch statements
-- Supppors conditional statements (?:)
+- Supports conditional statements (?:)
 - Resolves boolean, number and string compares
 - Supports AND and OR operators